-- Z3.1.5 Compliance with this requirement does not absolve the Owner from compliance with the requirements of SOLAS as amended, especially when shorter intervals between examination of the ship's bottom for certain types of ship are required. - Z3.1.6 For Oil Tankers, Combination Carriers, Bulk Carriers, Chemical Tankers, Double Hull Oil Tankers, Double Side Skin Bulk Carriers and General Dry Cargo Ships, reference is also be made to TL- R Z10.1, Z10.2, Z10.3, Z10.4, Z10.5 and Z7.1 as applicable.
+- Z3.1.4 The interval between examinations of the outside of the ship's bottom and related items for ships operating in fresh water and for certain harbour or non-self-propelled craft may be greater than that given in Z3.1.2. - Z3.1.5 Compliance with TL-R Z3 does not absolve the Owner from compliance with the requirements of SOLAS as amended, especially when shorter intervals between examination of the ship's bottom for certain types of ship are required. - Z3.1.6 For Oil Tankers, Combination Carriers, Bulk Carriers, Chemical Tankers, Double Hull Oil Tankers, Double Side Skin Bulk Carriers, General Dry Cargo Ships and Liquefied Gas Carriers, reference is also be made to TL-R Z10.1, Z10.2, Z10.3, Z10.4, Z10.5, Z7.1 and Z7.2 as applicable.